Best AI Study Tools

 Read guideThe same set of notes can become very different games.
 Here are the formats students and teachers reach for most.

-Active-recall decks that quiz you both ways and resurface cards you keep getting wrong.
+Active-recall cards that quiz you both ways and bring back the ones you keep missing.

-A board of categories and point values, great for reviewing a full unit before a test.
+A grid of categories and point values, good for reviewing a whole unit before a test.

 Pair terms with definitions or events with dates to lock in vocabulary and facts.

-Timed head-to-head rounds that turn revision into a fast, competitive challenge.
+Fast rounds against a clock that turn revision into a quick, competitive challenge.

 Whole-class review where every student plays along live from their own device.